 Subdivision (b).
-The amendment allows a court of appeals to require the filing of a greater, as well as a lesser, number of copies of briefs.
-The amendment also allows the required number to be prescribed by local rule as well as by order in a particular case.
+The amendment allows a court of appeals to require the filing of a greater, as well as a less-

 The language and organization of the rule are amended to make the rule more easily understood.
 In addition to changes made to improve the understanding, the Advisory Committee has changed language to make style and terminology consistent throughout the appellate rules.
 These changes are intended to be stylistic only; a substantive change is made, however, in subdivision (b).